Kare-Token/LoopTask-webapp/README.md

-# LoopTask-webapp
+# LoopTask Web App

-Daily video task platform where users earn by watching content.
+A simple web app where users watch videos daily to earn rewards.